cornelRaiu/search-analytics/readme.txt

 * Dashboard widget for a quick glance over your last week's search stats
 * **Multisite compatible**
 * Country Geolocation
+* Display search statistics on the front of your website using shortcodes

 == Installation ==
 Search Analytics can be installed via the WordPress Automatic Plugin Install page in the admin panel.